yargs/yargs/README.md

 `cwd` can optionally be provided, the package.json will be read from this location.

-.recommendCommands(boolean)
+.recommendCommands()
 ---------------------------

-If this feature is turned on, yargs will provide suggestions for similiar commands if a command is called that wasn't defined in your configuration.
-By default, this feature is disabled.
+Should yargs provide suggestions regarding similar commands if no matching command is found?
-Alternatively, you can also pass no argument to enable this feature.

 .require(key, [msg | boolean])
 ------------------------------